-When @conspiritofilm started following me on Instagram, I thought, "Oh, damn ... this better be a film about Elizabeth Bishop."
-Luckily, I was right, and I immediately direct messaged the creators to see if we could set up an interview.
+When Con Spirito started following me on Instagram, I thought, "Oh, damn... this better be a film about Elizabeth Bishop."
+Luckily, I was right, and I immediately messaged the creators to see if we could set up an interview.
 I studied English at a small liberal arts school, so of course I had a hardcore Elizabeth Bishop phase (along with Virginia Woolf, Anne Sexton, Sylvia Plath, and the list goes on and on).

 Last week, from a hotel room in Atlanta, GA, I FaceTimed with four members of the cast and crew, who are primarily based in New York City.
 We had an excellent conversation about Bishop, women in film, the importance of creative projects, and how sad we are that Sunshine Cinema is closed (RIP).
 Although this film is an historical narrative, it's based on true events and the amount of research that went into it is incredibly impressive.
-Before we jump in, I want to give some background about each of the women I interviewed.
+Before we jump in, here's some background on the women I interviewed.

-Alex Sarrigeorgiou (@alexsarrigeorgiou): Alex is the writer, producer, and actor who plays Bishop in the film.
-She's also the crew's resident Bishop expert and convinced me to immediately buy a copy of "Elizabeth Bishop: A Miracle for Breakfast."
-Like Bishop, she is a poet and has some beautiful work out recently in Fugue Journal and this spring, in The Tishman Review.
-If you're ever in NYC and looking for a cool activity, she recommends checking out Brooklyn Poets.
-Her favorite Bishop poem is "Filling Station."
+Alex Sarrigeorgiou: Alex is the writer, producer, and actor who plays Bishop in the film.
+She's also the crew's resident Bishop expert and convinced me to immediately buy a copy of "Elizabeth Bishop: A Miracle for Breakfast" (Marshall, 2017).
+Like Bishop, she is a poet and has had some beautiful work out recently in Fugue Journal.
+Her favorite Bishop poem is "Filling Station.

-Patricia Selznick (@patriciaselznick): Patricia is the co-producer of "Con Spirito" and is comfortable in front of and behind the camera.
-Recently, she wrote and produced the short film, "Chocolates," about "the delicate relationships of siblings and family."
+Patricia Selznick: Patricia is the co-producer of "Con Spirito" and is comfortable in front of and behind the camera.
+Recently, she wrote and produced the short film, "Chocolates" (2017), about "the delicate relationships of siblings and family."
 If she was having a shitty day and wanted to watch something to cheer her up, she'd put on Beyonce's "Lemonade."
-Patricia is also a fan of "One Art."
+Patricia is a fan of "One Art."

-Caroline Mariko Stucky (@carolinemarikofilms): Caroline is the director of photography on "Con Spirito."
+Caroline Mariko Stucky: Caroline is the director of photography on "Con Spirito."
 While creeping around her website I came across a line that I find very beautiful: "For Caroline, film, the world of the image, is the ultimate language that trumps the whirling kaleidoscope of spoken languages in her childhood."
-To give you some context, she is fluent in English, French, German, and Japanese 😮.
-Recently, she worked on "Solomon," a film based in Detroit and premiering this year.
-Caroline thirds the brilliance of "One Art"
+To give you some context, she is fluent in English, French, German, and Japanese.
+Recently, she worked on "Solomon" (Armstrong, 2021), a film based in Detroit and premiering this year.
+Caroline seconds the brilliance of "One Art."

 At Vassar College in 1933, Elizabeth Bishop and Margaret Miller sneak around campus in the dead of night posting an anonymous call for submissions to their experimental, boundary-pushing literary newspaper, Con Spirito.
 Caught in the rebellious spirit of the mission, they wind up spending the night in a tree, discussing their radical venture, life at Vassar, writing, and loneliness.
 As the sun rises on Vassar’s campus, the two women leave their perch on the tree with a new, profound understanding of each other, and of the challenges ahead of them.